AmEx Cash Magnet Credit Card Review

 Historical Offers Chart

-Note: The offer is $150 + $150 or $100.
+Note: The offer was $150 + $150 or $100 some time in the past.
 But the spending requirements after $150 are huge, so we don’t treat them as sign-up bonus, we treat them as spending bonus instead.